boyyyyyy19/Roblox-FFlag-Optimizer_RCO/README.md

   - Optimized graphics quality
   - Enhanced network settings
   - Reduced visual effects that impact performance
+  - (Pre-rendering) A technique where frames are rendered in advance to improve performance and reduce latency.

 - **Visual Quality**:
   - Configured texture quality